How to Prioritize Product Features (11 Frameworks with Examples)

 Doing feature prioritization or product prioritization is no joke.
-Most product managers believe that product prioritization is more of an art than science.
+Most product managers believe product prioritization is more of an art than science.

 Next, explain why you’re dealing with some tech debt now vs. later.
 On top of that, you’d have to accommodate requests from customers.
-And also whilst juggling everything, you’d also have to keep all the customer-facing teams happy.
+And also, whilst juggling everything, you’d also have to keep all the customer-facing teams happy.

 What is Feature Prioritization?

 Feature prioritization is the process of deciding which features to implement first.

 Feature prioritization is a process that determines which features should be implemented first to maximize the product's value.
 It is a difficult task, as it requires understanding what customers want and how they use the product.

 The main goal of feature prioritization is to deliver value to customers as quickly and efficiently as possible while still giving them an enjoyable experience.
 Feature prioritization can help you evaluate which features will provide the most value for your customer base and make those your priority.

 In product management, rulers are prioritization frameworks that help you make the finer decisions.
 But first, before we start talking about all the jazzy frameworks and how you can use them to prioritize features for your product, here’s what you should avoid doing.